 Our current business plan, assuming that the NAT GAS Act or comparable legislation is passed into law, calls for approximately \$86.3 million in capital expenditures in 2010, primarily related to construction of new fueling stations.
 We will have to raise capital to fund this business plan if the NAT GAS Act or similar legislation is passed into law providing incentives for the use of natural gas fuel and purchase of natural gas vehicles that lead to rapid growth in our business.
 If the NAT GAS Act or similar legislation is not passed or any available incentives do not lead to rapid growth in our business, we anticipate that we will build fewer fueling stations and our capital expenditures may be materially less than \$86.3 million.
 We may also elect to invest additional amounts in expansion of our California LNG plant, expansion of our DCE landfill gas processing plant, or for other acquisitions or investments in companies or assets in the natural gas fueling infrastructure, services and production industries.
 We will need to raise additional capital as necessary to fund expansion of our California LNG plant or DCE landfill gas plant, acquisitions or other capital expenditures or investments that we cannot fund through available cash, our line of credit from PlainsCapital Bank, or cash generated by operations.
-The timing and necessity of any future capital raise will depend primarily on our rate of new station construction, which will be affected by any federal legislation activity.
+The timing and necessity of any future capital raise will depend primarily on our rate of new station construction, which will be affected by any federal legislation that may provide incentives for natural gas vehicle purchases and fuel use, any decision to expand our California LNG plant or DCE gas processing plant and potential merger or acquisition activity.
 For more information, see "Liquidity and Capital Resources" below.
 Due to the continuing disruption in the capital markets, we may not be able to raise capital on terms that are favorable to existing stockholders or at all.
 Any inability to raise capital may impair our ability to invest in new stations, expand our California LNG plant or DCE gas processing plant, develop natural gas fueling infrastructure and invest in strategic transactions or acquisitions and reduce our ability to grow our business and generate increased revenues.